Kylie Jenner, Tyga Breakup News: Kim, Khloe Helping Her Find ‘Perfect Rebound’

 In times past, the “Rack City” rapper has always been prominently featured on Jenner’s Snapchat story and Instagram page, but that all changed recently and he remains conspicuously absent from her platforms.
 In addition, the two haven’t been publicly seen together for weeks now.

-Over that time, Tyga’s ex Blac Chyna has again become an issue for the two, recently going on a Snapchat rant on March 29, where she slammed her ex for allegedly not paying child support and intimating to people that she was interested in reconciling with him.
+Over that time, Tyga’s ex, Blac Chyna, has again become an issue for the two, recently going on a Snapchat rant on March 29, where she slammed her ex for allegedly not paying child support and intimating to people that she was interested in reconciling with him.

 Chyna also has a child with Rob Kardashian, though the two of them have also grown estranged until recently when they posted intimate photos of the two of them together on social media.